 “There’s no way to accurately predict the level of damage that will be caused by this or future storms,” Durand said.
 All damage caused by Hurricane Sandy in October has been permanently repaired, so that the power system is “in top working condition,” he said.

-Public Service (PEG) also has repaired all equipment damaged by Sandy, Snodgrass said.
+Public Service (PEG:US) also has repaired all equipment damaged by Sandy, Snodgrass said.

 As the storm intensifies it is expected to produce bands of snow that will make travel dangerous and difficult, Tim Morrin, a weather service meteorologist, said yesterday.
 The snow may accumulate at 3 inches per hour, causing conditions to deteriorate rapidly by dark.